SPR editor responsibilities

 Contributors receive PDF proofs for their chapter directly from us, and have one week in which to return any corrections to us.
 The SPR editors will receive a complete set of proofs for reference, but you may be requested to review proofs if a contributor is absent at this stage.
 Please pay particular attention to the front matter as this will not be seen by the contributors.

 Please make any corrections on the PDF using the Adobe commenting tools.

 Do not change the text within the PDF file or send a revised Word document.

 Please note that the proofing stage is to correct typographical errors.
 We will correct simple errors in the original typescript but we will not accept large insertions or major revision of the text.
 We may not accept changes that are unnecessary and costly.

 The eBook version of the volume will be published approximately two weeks in advance of the print edition.
 At this time we will contact all lead chapter authors to make arrangements for chapter payments.

 Complimentary copies will be sent shortly after the print version has been published.
 One copy of the volume is sent to the lead author of each chapter only.
-However, chapter teams can request that their page fees are waived in favour of all contributors receiving a free copy of the book.
 All contributors are entitled to receive a PDF of their chapter on request and will receive a discount on any titles they purchase.